Volkswagen India says will contest green court's $71 million penalty

 BENGALURU/NEW DELHI (Reuters) - Volkswagen will challenge a ruling by an Indian environment court that imposed a fine of 5 billion rupees ($71 million) on the German carmaker for emission violations.

-An investigation by the Indian government in 2015 found that Volkswagen had flouted local pollution limits and the company was forced to recall 323,700 cars here in the country.
-That ruling came two months after it admitted to cheating U.S. diesel emissions tests ttps://www.reuters.com/article/us-usa-volkswagen/volkswagen-shares-plunge-on-emissions-scandal-u-s-widens-probe-idUSKCN0RL0II20150921.
+An investigation by the Indian government in 2015 found that Volkswagen had flouted local pollution limits and the company was forced to recall 323,700 cars reut.rs/2EKuSPD in the country.
+That ruling came two months after it admitted to cheating U.S. diesel emissions tests reut.rs/2SNYnos.

 “The Volkswagen Group in India reiterates that all cars from the group are compliant with the emission norms defined in India,” Volkswagen Group India said in a statement.